hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/tutorial/index.md

 # Add an error function

-This section helps you add the [error](/en/hhdatalist/v0.0.2/options/error/) option to your datalist so HHDataList can inform users about API errors.
+If a website provides an `error` function via the [error](/en/hhdatalist/v0.0.2/options/error/) option, HHDataList calls it to report API errors.
+The signature of an `error` function is fixed, but the implementation is up to the website developer.
+Usually, `error` functions report errors to users via modals or alerts.
+They may also log errors.
+This section helps you add the [error](/en/hhdatalist/v0.0.2/options/error/) option to your datalist.

+> The `error` function used in the tutorial datalist is based on the JS [alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) function which displays a dialog.
+The datalists on hagenhaus.com use an `error` function based on Bootstrap toasts.

 ### Steps

-1. Add `myError` and the `error` option to hhdatalist.html and save.
+1. Add the `myError` function and the `error` option to hhdatalist.html and save.

     ``` js nonum
     const myError = (error) => {